 Gavin's involvement in the voluntary sector has been extensive.
 He has been a Charitable Trustee at his local Citizen's Advice Bureau and a school governor.

 Gavin was elected as a County Councillor in 2001, during which time he was involved in community matters, but he has also had a strong interest in education issues.
 He stood down, in 2005, to contest the seat of Blackpool North and Fleetwood in Lancashire.
 Afterwards he became Deputy Chairman of Staffordshire Area Conservatives, Chairman of Stoke on Trent Conservative Association and Vice Chairman of Derbyshire Dales Conservative Association.

-In 2010, Gavin ran for and was sucessful in winning the parliamentary seat of South Staffordshire.
-Since entering Parliament in May 2010, Gavin has become a member of the Northern Ireland Affairs Committe and Chairman of the All Party Group on Motor Neurone Disease.
-He was also elected to the Executive of the Commonwealth Parliamentary Association and he is currently co-chairman of the Parliamentary Group on Design, because of his interest in the manufacturing and design sector.
+In 2010, Gavin ran for and was successful in winning the parliamentary seat of South Staffordshire.
+Since entering Parliament in May 2010, Gavin has become a member of the Northern Ireland Affairs Committee and Chairman of the All Party Group on Motor Neurone Disease.
+He was also elected to the Executive of the Commonwealth Parliamentary Association and spent three years as co-chairman of the Parliamentary Group on Design, because of his interest in the manufacturing and design sector.